By: Marilyn L. Davis

 - Using repetitive words, rather than finding just the right word.

-- Taking only the complimentary comments to heart and not listening to our readers constructive criticism.
+- Taking only the complimentary comments to heart.

-- Typos: sure spell check misses things, but view prove readers don’t care.
+- Typos: sure spell check misses things, but views prove readers don’t care.

 If you’ve had any of the above happen to you, then you may have gotten complacent as a writer.